 - Professor Michael Cousins AM, Chair National Pain Strategy

 Australia was the first country in the world to develop a national framework for the treatment and management of pain: the National Pain Strategy.
-Through the National Pain Strategy, Australia is developing a coordinated approach to health policy reform.

 The key goals of the National Pain Strategy are: